DASIP 2026: Workshop on Design and Architectures for Signal and Image Processing

 The 19th Workshop on Design and Architectures for Signal and Image Processing (DASIP 2026) will take place in conjunction with the

-HiPEAC 2026 conference in Krakow, Poland, January 26 - 28, 2026.
+HiPEAC 2026 conference in Kraków, Poland, 26-28 January 2026.

 HiPEAC Logo